 If you are my ancestor why are you a negro, Bastard?
 What is a Negro doing at the Tower of London, staying at the Queen’s House?
 Clara, I am your Goddam Father who was the Richest White Man in the Town and you are a schoolteacher in Savannah who spends her summers in Teachers College.
 You are not my ancestor.
 You are my bastard.
 Keep her locked there William.
 (Owl Answers, P. 33)

-Clara was unable to have a positive image about herself without the support of her father’s society, yet there is no space for a black woman in this society.
+Clara is unable to have a positive image about herself without the support of her father’s society, yet there is no space for a black woman in this society.
 All of Clara’s attempts to associate with the representatives of her father’s patriarchy fail.
 These representative characters are tools through which the issue of intersectionality oppression is revealed.
 In her confused mind Clara imagines her African-American heritage through masks -- this is executed by the three figures who wear white masks.
 When these figures peel their masks, they show their darker skin colour.
 The power of the masks lies in its ability to present the members of the white patriarchy which dominates the black and women on one side; on the other side they emphasise the theme of alienation in the play.
 When these characters asked Clara why she is so confused and when the “Negro Man” asked if she is sick she said:

 No, I am not sick.
 I only have a dream of love.
 A dream [of]..... communications, God, communications, .....
 I was the only Negro here .....
 They took him away and would not let me see him.....
 I must get into the Chapel to see him.
 I must .....
 I call God and the Owl answers.....
 From my Tower I keep calling and the only answer is the Owl, God.
 I am only yearning for our kingdom, God (Owl Answers, P. 40-41)

 The masked characters in The Owl Answers represent a racial and cultural significance in relation to the “minstrel show” and Jim Crow Laws.
 Blair Kelley (2007) indicates that the “minstrel show” was a group of white men who painted their faces with black colour and started to imitate African American songs.
 The sequence of the “minstrel show” was in the late 1800s, as the legislators of the southern states in the USA had passed Jim Crow Laws.
 Jim Crow Laws represented a real segregation for African Americans in the south.
 According to these Laws the African Americans had been socially isolated from the whites.
-This isolation is an important element of the racial axis of oppression that afflict’s Clara’s existence.
+This isolation is an important element of the racial axis of oppression that afflicts Clara’s existence.